-Trump ups ante on Chinese imports, threatening duties on $267 billion more goods
+Trump ups ante on China, threatens duties on $267 billion more imports

-ABOARD AIR FORCE ONE (Reuters) - U.S. President Donald Trump warned on Friday that he has tariffs ready to go on $267 billion worth of Chinese imports in addition to the $200 billion of the Asian nation’s goods awaiting action by him.
+ABOARD AIR FORCE ONE/WASHINGTON (Reuters) - U.S. President Donald Trump warned on Friday that he has tariffs ready to go on $267 billion worth of Chinese imports in addition to the $200 billion of the Asian nation’s goods already facing the risk of duties.

 Implementing both sets of tariffs would subject virtually all U.S. imports from China to new duties as the world’s two largest economies escalate their trade war over Trump’s demands that Beijing make major economic policy changes.